uoregon-libraries/rais-image-server/README.md

 - IIIF Support isn't perfect

 The IIIF support adheres to level 1 of the spec, but it isn't as customizable as we would prefer.
-You can't specify per-image info.json files; there is no way to change the tile scale factors: 1, 2, 4, 8, 16, 32, and 64; and there's no way to specify optimal resize targets.
+You can't specify per-image info.json responses; there is no way to change the tile scale factors: 1, 2, 4, 8, 16, 32, and 64; and there's no way to specify optimal resize targets.

 IIIF viewers seem to pick moderately smart choices, but this server probably won't work out of the box for, say, a 200+ megapixel image.